keithbmccall/learning/interview-resources/airbnb/experience.md

 #### 📦 Backend Integrations
 - Conditional orchestration call to InHome during contract creation
-- Pulled additional lat/long from Accounts if not present
+- Pulled additional lat/long from Address service if not present

 ---